PP-Module for Email Client

 PP Claim

-This PP-Module does not claim conformance to any other Protection Profile.
+This PP-Module does not claim conformance to any Protection Profile.

-No other PPs or PP-Modules are allowed to be specified in a PP-Configuration with this PP-Module beyond its Base-PP.
+The following PPs and PP-Modules are allowed to be specified in a PP-Configuration with this PP-Module:

 Package Claim

-The functional packages to which the PP-Module conforms include SFRs that are not mandatory to claim for the sake of conformance.
+The functional packages to which the PP conforms may include SFRs that are not mandatory to claim for the sake of conformance.
 An ST that claims one or more of these functional packages may include any non-mandatory SFRs that are appropriate to claim based on the capabilities of the TSF and on any triggers for their inclusion based inherently on the SFR selections made.
-All security requirements in these packages are intended to satisfy the O.PROTECTED_COMMS TOE security objective of the Base-PP.

 3 Security Problem Definition